Distributed quantum architecture search: Related work

 A general framework of differentiable QAS was proposed \cite{zhang2022differentiable}.
 This approach involves the relaxation of the discrete search space of quantum circuit structures onto a continuous and differentiable domain, enabling optimization through gradient descent.
 QuantumDARTS is a differentiable QAS based on Gumbel-Softmax \cite{wu2023quantumdarts}.
 This algorithm distinguishes itself from existing methods that typically demand extensive circuit sampling and evaluation.
 It introduces a micro search strategy to infer the subcircuit structure from a small-scale problem and then transfer it to a large-scale context.
 A gradient-based QAS algorithm enhanced with meta-learning was introduced \cite{he2022quantum}.
 This approach learns good initialization heuristics of the architecture, along with the meta-parameters of quantum gates from a number of training tasks.
 By doing so, it enables the algorithm to swiftly adjust to new tasks with minimal gradient updates, facilitating fast learning on new tasks.

+QAS algorithms require calculating the performances for a large number of circuits during the search process, which incurs substantial computational costs due to the iterative updating of gate parameters.
+The predictor-based approach alleviates the training cost of PQCs by using a predictor to approximate the circuit performance.
+However, the predictor is trained using a supervised learning approach, which necessitates calculating the ground-truth performances for the circuits in the training set.
+The quantity of circuit-performance pairs is crucial for the predictor's generalization ability.
+In the weight sharing approach, the performance of a sub-circuit is estimated using parameters inherited from the super-circuit.
+Nevertheless, there is no guarantee that the performance of a quantum circuit with inherited parameters will strongly correlate with the performance when trained individually.

 A training-free QAS approach, utilizing two proxies to rank quantum circuits in place of the expensive circuit training, was introduced \cite{he2024training-free}.
-Initially, directed acyclic graphs (DAGs) are utilized for circuit representation, and a zero-cost proxy based on the number of paths in the DAG effectively filters out a substantial portion of unpromising circuits.
+Initially, directed acyclic graphs are utilized for circuit representation, and a zero-cost proxy based on the number of paths in the directed acyclic graph effectively filters out a substantial portion of unpromising circuits.
 Subsequently, an expressibility-based proxy, finely reflecting circuit performance, is employed to identify high-performance circuits from the remaining candidates.
+However, like most QAS literature, qubit assignment is not considered.

+To fill the gap in automatically designing quantum circuits for distributed quantum computing, we propose a distributed QAS framework, which incorporates the latest training-free QAS approach to avoid expensive circuit training cost.
+The qubit assignment overlooked by previous literature is integrated into the optimization process, to better utilize the qubit topology property of the quantum device.
+Additionally, we incorporate two methods for implementing nonlocal gates, TeleGate and TeleData, resulting in a flexible distributed QAS framework.